core-wg/senml-etch/draft-ietf-core-senml-etch.md

 Record, the resolved time values and units (if any) are compared.
 If the time values and units either do not exist in both Records or are equal, the Target Record is replaced with the contents of the Patch Record.
 All Patch Records MUST contain at least a SenML Value or Sum field.
-A Patch Pack with invalid Records MUST be rejected.

 If a Patch Record contains a name, or combination of a time value, unit, and a name, that do not exist in any existing Record in the Pack, the